NEU-CS3200/24su-3200-project-template/README.md

-# Summer 2024 CS 3200 Project Template Repository
+# CS 3200 Summer 2 2024 Final Project

 ## About

-This example project explores some features of Streamlit & Flask to build a comprehensive web app for your project.
-You won't necessarily have to use all of the features in this example in your course project
+This is BarkFontenot's Team project called PetFetch!
+PetFetch is a Petalytics application that allows you to view pets and agencies around the area.

 ## Current Project Components